-The most obvious places to start are at the local recreation center, particularly those that have a workout area or even a YMCA.
+The most obvious places to start are at the local recreation center, particularly those with a workout area or a YMCA.

 While you are unlikely to conduct a client assessment at the local fun run, it’s a great place for you to offer your services.

-For example, helping runners to warm-up correctly before they hit the road.
+For example, helping runners warm-up correctly before they hit the road.

-But it’s more than that though because you are getting your name out there and networking effectively.
+But it’s more than that because you are effectively getting your name out there and networking.

-That’s something we will cover in far more detail later on in the course.
+We will cover that in far more detail later in the course.